Patient Specific Talus Spacer

 In February 2021, the U.S. Food and Drug Administration (FDA) approved the Patient Specific Talus Spacer 3D-printed talus implant for humanitarian use.
-The Patient Specific Talus Spacer is the first in the world and first-of-its-kind implant to replace the talus—the bone in the ankle joint that connects the leg and the foot—for the treatment of avascular necrosis (AVN) of the ankle joint, a serious and progressive condition that causes the death of bone tissue stemming from a lack of blood supply to the area.
-The implant provides a joint-sparing alternative to other surgical interventions commonly used in late-stage AVN that may disable motion of the ankle joint.
+The Patient Specific Talus Spacer is the first in the world and first of its kind implant to replace the talus; the bone in the ankle joint that connects the leg and the foot.
+The implant is used for the treatment of avascular necrosis (AVN) of the ankle joint, a serious and progressive condition that causes the death of bone tissue stemming from a lack of blood supply to the area.
+The implant provides a joint sparing alternative to other surgical interventions commonly used in late stage AVN that may disable motion of the ankle joint.

 Medical uses

 The Patient Specific Talus Spacer is a 3D printed implant that can be used in talus replacement surgery.
-The talus spacer is made for each recipient individually, modeled from computed tomography (CT) imaging, and is fitted to a recipient's specific anatomy.
+The talus spacer is made for each recipient individually modeled from computed tomography (CT) imaging and is fitted to a recipient's specific anatomy.
 During the replacement surgery, the recipient's talus bone is removed and replaced with the implant, which is made from cobalt chromium alloy.
+This procedure’s intention is to improve motion and reduce pain for AVN patients who would otherwise require ankle arthrodesis or amputation procedures.